 Our text chain spans a year and when you look through it you can find a journey of three women finding their way through this new adventure and experience.
 Anna in NYC.
 Jenn in Seattle.
 Me in Raleigh and Michigan.
 If you scroll the photos of our text chain you can watch each bump photo, images of pumping in the bathroom while keeping a newborn asleep in a bouncer with one foot, many cute newborn images, images of postpartum bodies, realities of newborn life, and then the wonderful highs of baby giggles, crawls, and first foods.
 It feels like a memoir of the life we have shared with one another miles and miles away from one another over the last year.

 In those texts, there are deeply honest moments.
 I remember Jenn was going through some VERY hard allergy issues with Auggie and I was in my last month of pregnancy.
 I would be walking the track at the YMCA with tears in my eyes as I read the deeply raw and real texts from Jenn feeling for her and everything she was going through.
 She needed us to share her struggles with.
+We suggested getting Fresh Air Duct cleaning irvine and that helped calmed down her allergies.
 We were her outlet and at times I had no idea what to tell her as a friend, but I learned right then an important lesson of being a friend and a mother, that it isn’t always about having the right thing to say, it is about letting her know I was listening and I cared.
 The truth was, I really really did.
 In many ways, we have mothered each other through the process of becoming mothers ourselves.

 In the last year, we never got to chat much on the phone between running businesses and becoming mothers text was the best way to talk.
 Some women find this kind of support with the women they live near and some find it through new mom groups.
 For me, I needed these two women even with the distance.
 I needed two women who desired to continue to pursue their creative passions, while also pursuing their passion to be a mother.
 I needed two women who knew the balance was impossible and that each day we are doing our best to be the greatest example of a strong woman for our babes, while still being real, vulnerable, and passionate.
 I needed to surround myself with women who I could trust to understand that when I say today took everything out of me, they never tried to fix it, but instead could understand and lend a listening ear.